Luk446/Kalman_filter_ROS1/docu/ekf_submission/New_instructions.md

 - tune EKF filter
 - provide a systematic analysis of the resulting localisation error -- should include localisayion performances with different combinations of sensors (odometry only, odom+gps, gps+imu odom+gps+imu)

+- have to have prediction and correction 1 we use odom for pos and gps for observation 2 we use
+- when update klaman we only do pred with odom + imu
+- when we recieve gps we do the other part ( correction step )
+- compute kalman gain only when we recieve the observation

+- plot squared error with the euclidian distance (sq = eud )

+- only when gps comes we do the prediction

 # rosbag record command

 ""